syncfusion-content/flutter-docs/Flutter/funnel-chart/legend.md

 * [`textStyle.fontFamily`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ChartTextStyle/fontFamily.html) - used to change the font family for legend text.
 * [`textStyle.fontStyle`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ChartTextStyle/fontStyle.html) - used to change the font style for the legend text.
 * [`textStyle.fontSize`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ChartTextStyle/fontSize.html) - used to change the font size for the legend text.
-* [`alignment`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/Legend/alignment.html) - used to change the alignment of the title text; it can be near, center, or far.
+* [`alignment`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/Legend/alignment.html) - used to change the alignment of the title text.
+It can be near, center, or far.

 {% highlight dart %}